-Concurrent with a distinguished career in publishing, Alexander Liberman was actively engaged as an artist, finding critical and popular acclaim for his paintings, photographs and sculpture.
-Standing more than 42 feet enabling viewers to walk around and through the work, Aria clearly references the artist’s admiration for architecture.
-An "aria" is an elaborate melody sung by one voice.
-The organic shaped elements of Aria seems to suggest music notes, while linear elements seem to reference a music staff or interlocking sounds with the color red unifying the composition.
+Concurrent with a distinguished career in publishing, Alexander Liberman was actively engaged as an artist, finding critical and popular acclaim for his paintings, photographs, and sculpture.
+Standing more than 42 feet tall, enabling viewers to walk around and through the work, Aria clearly references the artist’s admiration for architecture.
+An aria is an elaborate melody sung by a single voice.
+The organic shaped elements of Aria seem to suggest music notes, while the linear elements seem to reference a music staff or interlocking sounds, with the color red unifying the composition.

 Alexander Liberman.
 Aria, 1979–1983.
 Painted steel, 42 feet tall.
 Gift of Fred and Lena Meijer. © 2002 Alexander Liberman Trust.